Reactive Ion Etching (RIE) – Principles, Applications, and Equipment Guide

 | ICP‑RIE | Chemical + physical (high density) | Highly anisotropic | High | Low–Moderate | HAR structures, MEMS, advanced devices |

 For a comprehensive comparison of these techniques — including reactor architectures, process parameters, and quantitative performance metrics — see our guide on Understanding the Differences: PE vs RIE vs ICP-RIE.
+For the chemistry-vs-physics decision in particular (when to use RIE versus pure ion bombardment for materials like noble metals or magnetic stacks), see RIE vs Ion Milling.
+And when the etched feature needs to be filled afterward, our HDP-CVD process guide covers void-free dielectric gap-fill for STI, TSV, and high-aspect-ratio trenches.

 Brief History